Scalar extension Hopf algebroids: Introduction

 \subsection{Scalar extensions in other works}

-Schauenburg~\cite{schauenburgdouble} defined a monoidal category of Yetter-Drinfeld modules over any bialgebroid.
-B\'alint and Szlach\'anyi~\cite{balintszlach} stu\-di\-ed the weak center of the category of modules over any symmetric Hopf algebroid $\mathcal{K}$ and proved a monoidal equivalence of the category of Yetter-Drinfeld $\mathcal{K}$-modules with the weak center of the category of $\mathcal{K}$-modules.
-They revisit the Brzezi\'nski-Militaru theorem in this generalized context.
-In particular, they show in~\cite{balintszlach} that, for a braided commutative Yetter-Drinfeld $\mathcal{K}$-module algebra, the smash product algebra $\mathcal{K}\sharp A$ is an $A$-bialgebroid and if $\mathcal{K}$ is a Frobenius Hopf algebroid, the scalar extension is (a part of the structure of) a Frobenius Hopf algebroid as well.
+Schauenburg~\cite{schauenburgdouble} defined a monoidal category of Yetter--Drinfeld modules over any bialgebroid.
+B\'alint and Szlach\'anyi~\cite{balintszlach} stu\-di\-ed the weak center of the category of modules over any symmetric Hopf algebroid $\mathcal{K}$ and proved a monoidal equivalence of the category of Yetter--Drinfeld $\mathcal{K}$-modules with the weak center of the category of $\mathcal{K}$-modules.
+They revisit the Brzezi\'nski--Militaru theorem in this generalized context.
+In particular, they show in~\cite{balintszlach} that, for a braided commutative Yetter--Drinfeld $\mathcal{K}$-module algebra, the smash product algebra $\mathcal{K}\sharp A$ is an $A$-bialgebroid and if $\mathcal{K}$ is a Frobenius Hopf algebroid, the scalar extension is (a part of the structure of) a Frobenius Hopf algebroid as well.
 Regarding that they resort to categorical arguments available in Frobenius case of symmetric Hopf algebroids, the antipode $\tau$ of the scalar extension is not explicitly treated in their proof.
-In particular, it is not shown if the scalar extension $A$-bialgebroid is (a part of) a symmetric Hopf algebroid for general $\mathcal{K}$ and $A$.
+In particular, it is not shown if the scalar extension $A$-bialgebroid is (a part of) a symmetric Hopf algebroid for general $\mathcal{K}$ and~$A$.

 In her thesis~\cite{stojicPhD} on internal\footnote{Internal $A$-bialgebroids, where $A$ is a monoid in some monoidal category with equalizers commuting with the tensor product, were defined in~\cite{bohmInternal}.
 They generalize associative $A$-bialgebroids when vector spaces are replaced by objects in such a monoidal category.
-An adaptation of symmetric Hopf $A$-algebroids to the internal setup is introduced in~\cite{stojicPhD} and applied to certain completions.} Hopf algebroids in the category of filtered-cofiltered vector spaces, which is introduced there to formalize certain completions involving filtered vector spaces and their duals, the author has extensively studied scalar extension symmetric Hopf algebroids when the antipode $S$ is invertible.
+An adaptation of symmetric Hopf $A$-algebroids to the internal setup is introduced in~\cite{stojicPhD} and applied to certain completions.} Hopf algebroids in the category of filtered cofiltered vector spaces, which is introduced there to formalize certain completions involving filtered vector spaces and their duals, the author has extensively studied scalar extension symmetric Hopf algebroids when the antipode $S$ is invertible.